-It is without a doubt that Ireland produced some magnificent sports stars throughout the years.
-At Wexford Weekly, we have put together a list of the top 10 from the last 20 years.
+Ireland has produced some magnificent sports stars throughout the years.
+At Wexford Weekly, we have put together a list of the top 10 from the last 20 years…

 10. Carl Frampton.

 Coached by Barry McGuigan, Frampton is a professional boxer from Northern Ireland.
-In his 23 professional fights, he has failed to lose a single contest- winning by KO on fourteen occasions.
+At the time of writing, from his 23 professional fights, he has failed to lose a single contest- winning on fourteen occasions by Knock-Out.
 In 2016, he became a two-weight world champion, holding both the IBF and WBA Super Bantamweight World titles.

 Frampton will fight Santa Cruz for the second time on Saturday 28th at 4:00am.

-Notable boxing absentees include Bernard Dunne, Andy Lee, and Michael Conlon.
+Notable boxing absentees include Bernard Dunne, Andy Lee, Michael Conlon.

 9. Padraig Harrington.